Watch our Informative Video Now

 Once signed this Boundary Agreement is then provided to the Land Registry along with a sensibly scaled drawing which will determine the exact position of the boundary line and the maintenance liabilities.
 Once the Land Registry has the information to hand, the legal change to the registers will take place and we will provide you with updated copies of the property deeds to keep on file.

 We therefore always ensure that we do the very best we can to ensure that our clients reach an agreed outcome in the best possible manner.

 Here at Berry Lodge, while we are Chartered Surveyors by trade, we are also RICS Accredited Mediators and members of the Chartered Institute of Arbitrators.
 This professional background and experience have proved to be invaluable on countless occasions and have successfully contributed to a number of resolved boundary disputes over the years.

 Our Boundary Dispute Process:

 Pre Inspection Investigation

 Before visiting site our Surveying team will have undertaken extensive research to ensure that when we undertake our inspection we are fully informed on anything pertinent to the dispute.
-Whether this be historic planning records, land registry documentation or ordinance survey maps, we will have the facts to hand.
+Whether this is historic planning records, land registry documentation or ordnance survey maps, we will have the facts to hand.

 Surveyor Site Inspection